S1L3NC37/detection-engineering-writeups/catching-dcsync.md

 ![Bare 4662 search also returning zero results](images/03-bare-4662-zero-results.png)

+That search also returned nothing.

-Still nothing.
-So either the pipeline was broken or the DC was not generating 4662 at all.
-I did a sanity check to make sure Windows events were reaching Splunk:
+At that point, either the Windows event pipeline was not working or the domain controller was not generating Event 4662.
+I checked the entire index:

 ```spl
 index=winlogs